enriquepablo/terms/README.rst

 To give an example, let's imagine some new terms::

-    to aged is to exists, age a number. a bar is a thing.
+    to aged is to exist, age a number. a bar is a thing.
     club-momentos is a bar.
-    to enters is to exists, where a bar.
+    to enters is to exist, where a bar.

 Now, we can build a rule such as::